 - Leadership: Demonstrated potential to become a community leader and to act as an ambassador for the Lucy Family Institute and Lucy-sponsored programming.

-- Sustained Engagement: Applicants who plan to graduate after Summer 2024 will be given preference in the selection process.
+- Sustained Engagement: Applicants who have attended previous Lucy events and plan to graduate after Summer 2024 will be given preference in the selection process.

-Description of your current research project or a project you intend to start (single space, 11 pt font, 1” margins, recommended 1-1.5 pages) with the following sections:
+Description of your current research (single space, 11 pt font, 1” margins, recommended 1-1.5 pages) with the following sections:

 - Short abstract and introduction that are accessible to an out-of-field graduate student (minimize or clearly define field-specific jargon).